It is generally accepted that when you undergo a medical operation that the doctors know what they are doing.

 However, in the USA, such rigorous testing does not appear to be the case.
 Therefore, a number of dental practitioners are concerned that not enough is being done to promote infection control.

 One of the leading advocates of promotion is a group called Support Clean Dentistry (SCD).
 This particular organisation is a coalition of dental professionals who feel it is vital to educate not just the dentist but also the patient about what is called health acquired infections.
+Dr Ehsan mentioned in a recent interview that dental implant infection is becoming a issue with patients who have previously lost teeth due to poor oral health.

 A spokesperson from SCD recently told reporters that he hoped patients will become more empowered to approach dental practitioners, including dental hygienists, if anything concerns them about the treatment being carried out.